Project-Books/book-project/README.md

 1. Build the project in the `backend/` directory using `./mvnw clean install` (Unix) or `mvnw.cmd clean install` (Windows)
 1. Start the application using `java -jar target/book-project-0.2.0.jar`

-### Fixing Lombok errors

-You may find lots of errors for things like the log statements, or the entities not having constructors.
-You can find instructions on fixing this for IntelliJ and Eclipse in our [troubleshooting wiki page](https://github.com/knjk04/book-project/wiki/Troubleshooting).
-Other common errors and solutions are also on the troubleshooting page.

 ### Test user

 When running the frontend and backend, or only the backend, you can use the following test user: